Grandma’s BBQ Meatballs

 BBQ Sauce:

-• In a large pot or Dutch oven, heat the olive oil over medium-high heat and then add the onion and saute for 3 minutes, or until soft.
-Add the garlic, sauteing for another 1 minute and stirring to prevent burning.
+• In a large pot or Dutch oven, heat the 1 tablespoon olive oil over medium-high heat and then add the minced 1/2 medium sweet onion and saute for 3 minutes, or until soft.
+Add the minced or pressed 2 cloves garlic, sauteing for another 1 minute and stirring to prevent burning.

-• Stir in the brown sugar, vinegar, mustard, Worcestershire sauce, molasses, celery salt and pepper.
+• Stir in the 1 cup light brown sugar, 1/4 cup apple cider vinegar, 3 tablespoons yellow mustard, 3 tablespoons Worcestershire sauce, 3 tablespoons molasses, 1 tablespoon celery salt and 2 teaspoons ground black pepper.
 Continue to simmer uncovered over medium-low heat, uncovered so the BBQ sauce can reduce.

 Meatballs: